Services

 - CONNECTION -- Lack of connection, aloneness in the relationship, struggle finding ways to connect

-- SEXUALITY -- Loss of libido, different levels of sexual desire, sexual dissatisfaction, mindful sex
+- SEXUALITY -- Loss of libido, different levels of sexual desire, sexual dissatisfaction, mindful sex, orientation concerns

 - PASSION -- Lack of passion for one another, loss of sparks, feeling like roommates with one another